Cole, Astros beat Rays 6-1 in ALDS Game 5; Yankees next

+"It's the matchup that we wanted," Houston shortstop Carlos Correa said.
+"It's the matchup that everybody wants to watch.
+It's must-see TV right there.
+So everybody is going to be tuning in.
+It's going to be fun."

-HOUSTON - Gerrit Cole pitched another playoff masterpiece and the Houston Astros jumped to a quick lead, turning back the Tampa Bay Rays 6-1 Thursday night in Game 5 to set up a titanic showdown with the New York Yankees in the AL Championship Series.
+Houston made it happen Thursday night as Gerrit Cole pitched another playoff masterpiece and the Astros jumped to a quick lead, turning back the Tampa Bay Rays 6-1 in the deciding Game 5 of their AL Division Series.

-After fellow aces Zack Greinke and Justin Verlander were unable to close out the scrappy Rays on the road, Cole made sure Houston moved on.
-Given a 4-0 cushion in the first inning, he dominated through the eighth in the decisive game of the AL Division Series, striking out 10 and allowing just two hits.

-On deck, the heavyweight matchup so many fans wanted to see: Jose Altuve and the 107-win Astros against Aaron Judge and the 103-win Yankees.
+On deck, the heavyweight matchup so many fans were anticipating: Jose Altuve and the 107-win Astros against Aaron Judge and the 103-win Yankees.
 Game 1 is Saturday night in Houston — the Astros won four of seven meetings this season.

+"This is two incredible powerhouse teams," Houston ace Justin Verlander said.
+"We'll find ourselves in the middle of the ring here in a couple of days and we'll be going at it."

+After fellow aces Zack Greinke and Verlander were unable to close out the scrappy Rays on the road, Cole made sure Houston moved on.
+Given a 4-0 cushion in the first inning, he dominated through the eighth, striking out 10 and allowing just two hits.

 Michael Brantley and Altuve put the finishing touches on this victory, hitting back-to-back home runs in the eighth.
 The Astros advanced to their third straight ALCS, and are aiming for their second World Series crown in that span.